16 May 2018

 2 November 2017

-First Novel Prize Winner signs with Andrew Lownie Agency
+First Novel Prize Runner-up Signs with Andrew Lownie Agency

 Carolyn Kirby, winner of the Second Prize in The First Novel Prize 2017, has won The First Novel Award 2017, organised by the Bluepencilagency and judged by literary agent Eve White, with ‘Half of You’.
 Following this, Carolyn has been signed up by David Haviland, literary agent at the Andrew Lownie Literary Agency.
 ‘The premise of genetics set in 1880’s Birmingham is interesting and Carolyn’s writing was strong,’ noted Eve White.